kristianmandrup/cream/README.markdown

 * [Roles Generic](http://github.com/kristianmandrup/roles_generic) - Roles

 For more advanced Authorization configuration, cream uses *cancan-permits* to enable use of *Permits* and *Licenses*.
-The gems *devise-links* and *cancan-rest-links* provide view helpers to facilitate working with authentication links and model REST links with permission logic.
+The gems *devise-links* and *cancan-rest-links* provide view helpers to facilitate working with authentication links and to enable REST links with permission logic.
-Cream itself provides generators to easily configure your Rails 3 app with these gems and also includes various view and controller helpers to guard view or controller logic.
-The project targets a collection of common ORMs for Rails, for both Relational and Document based datastores.
+Cream itself provides generators to easily configure your Rails 3 app with these gems and also includes various view and controller helpers to guard specific view and/or controller logic with permission requirements.
+Cream targets a set of common ORMs for Rails for Relational and Document based datastores.

-The objective of this project is to
+The objectives of this project:

 * Integrate all these sub-systems
-* Provide generators that can auto-configure your Rails 3 app with these sub-systems for a given ORM
+* Provide generators that can auto-configure your Rails 3 app with these systems for a given ORM

 ## Rails 3 demo apps with Cream